-- (1) A Member is not to reflect adversely on a decision of the Council except on a motion that the decision be revoked or changed unless the meeting, resolves, without debate, that the matter before the meeting cannot otherwise be adequately considered (see Part 15). - (2) A Member is not - - (a) to reflect adversely on the character or actions of another Member or Officer; or - (b) to impute any motive to a Member or Officer, unless the meeting resolves, without debate, that the motion then before the meeting cannot otherwise be adequately considered.
+- (1) A Member is not to reflect adversely on a decision of the Council except on a motion that the decision be revoked or changed (see Part 15). - (2) A Member is not: - (a) to reflect adversely on the character or actions of another Member or Officer; or - (b) to impute any motive to a Member or Officer, unless the meeting resolves, without debate, that the motion then before the meeting cannot otherwise be adequately considered.

-- (3) A Member is not to use offensive or objectionable expressions in reference to any Member, Officer or other person. - (4) If a Member specifically requests, immediately after their use, that any particular words used by a Member be recorded in the minutes -

-(a) the Presiding Member is to cause the words used to be taken down and read to the meeting for verification; and

-(b) the Council may, by resolution, decide to record those words in the minutes.
+- (3) A Member is not to use offensive or objectionable expressions in reference to any Member, Officer or other person. - (4) If a Member specifically requests, immediately after their use, that any particular words used by a Member be recorded in the minutes: - (a) the Presiding Member is to cause the words used to be taken down and read to the meeting for verification; and - (b) the Council may, by resolution, decide to record those words in the minutes.